 The valley of Lake Vanajavesi is one of Finland's 27 national landscapes.
-These impressive national landscapes have been chosen to represent the Finnish natural and cultural features.
+Sites that are particularly representative examples of Finland’s nature and culture have been designated as national landscapes.

 Aulanko is an essential part of the valley of Lake Vanajavesi, and the nationally valuable landscape area.
 For more than a century, visitors have admired the view from the scenic lookout tower of Aulankovuori Hill over Lake Aulankojärvi and its verdant eastern shore.
 The wilderness-like forested landscape has always inspired artists.
 It is believed that the famous Finnish composer Jean Sibelius was thinking about this scenery of his birthplace when he composed "Finlandia", which is probably the most widely known of all his compositions.
 Many other great Finnish artists, such as painter Akseli Gallen-Kallela and poet Eino Leino, spent time in the area.

 Union between Nature and Culture in the Landscape

 The core of the national landscape area is Lake Vanajavesi with its bays, rocky islands and capes.
 The rich cultural heritage is an important part of the national landscape.
 The area has been continuously inhabited and cultivated from the prehistoric times until today, which has shaped the landscape: the traditional land use with the various field and meadow patterns and dwellings can still be seen in the area.

 The valley of Lake Vanajavesi is full of history: the estates with their gardens and grounds, the medieval church of Hattula and the castle of Häme.
 The church of Hattula was built in the 1300s, at the same time as the brick walls of Häme Castle.
 The granite castle was originally built in the end of 1200s, to protect the region of Häme and the rest of the country.
 During the Catholic era in Finland, Hattula Church was one of the most important destinations for pilgrims.